MohanElapolu/Blockchain-Technology-for-Requirement-Traceability-in-Systems-Engineering/experiment/README.md

 ## Scenario
 1. The objective of this experiment is to generate requirements for an autonomous vehicle.
 System objective is <br>
    _A high-speed autonomous off-road reconnaissance vehicle._
+2. In this experimental scenario, three teams will collaborate to generate the requirements based on the system objective.
+3. The requirement artifacts which are given to each team is there in directories Team_1 , Team_2, Team_3.
-3. Mission statements that provide the intended utility of the system is also given.
-You must generate mission, vehicle, and sub-system requirements.
+4. The directories contain mission statements that provide the intended utility of the system is also given.
+5. Teams must generate and document mission, vehicle, and sub-system requirements in that heierarchy.

 ## Tools
-1. You need various tool to document and communicate the requirements.
+1. Teams use various tools to document and communicate the requirements.
 2. Neo4J for graph-based visualization of requirements, a template to document the artifact and object traces, and the blockchain web application to upload the documents.
 Further details on the tools are provided in the following sections.

 # Graph Visualization:
 ## Neo4J browser
 1. Neo4J browser will be opened and ready to use.
 Figure 1.
 Shows the sample requirement graph displayed in the Neo4J browser.
+However, at the beginining of the experiment there won't be any information to display.
+Hence no graph is seen.
 The command used to generate the graph is
 ```
 Match (n)
 Return n